 2020 Theme: Data and knowledge for the next generation: sustainability, transparency and fairness

-Strategically positioned at the intersection of research on the management of knowledge, information, and data, CIKM is uniquely situated to highlight technologies and insights that materialize the big data and artificial intelligence vision of the future.
+The Conference on Information and Knowledge Management (CIKM) is a key event for the international academic, business and government communities to discuss research on information retrieval, data science, and knowledge management.
+CIKM is uniquely situated to highlight technologies and insights that materialize the big data and artificial intelligence vision of the future.

 Topics of Interest

-- Data and information acquisition and preprocessing (e.g., data crawling, data quality, data privacy, data wrangling)
+- Data and information acquisition and preprocessing (e.g., data crawling, data quality, data privacy, mitigating biases, and data wrangling)

-- Integration and aggregation (e.g., semantic processing, data provenance, data linkage, data fusion, knowledge graphs, data warehousing, privacy and security, modelling)
+- Integration and aggregation (e.g., semantic processing, data provenance, data linkage, data fusion, (knowledge) graphs, data warehousing, privacy and security, modelling, information credibility)

-- Infrastructures (e.g., cloud computing, data-intensive computing, database systems, indexing and compression, search engine architectures, distributed systems)
+- Efficient data processing (e.g., serverless, data-intensive computing, database systems, indexing and compression, architectures, distributed data systems, dataspaces, customised hardware)

-- Analytics and machine learning (e.g., OLAP, data mining, machine learning and AI, scalable analysis algorithms, event detection and tracking, deep neural networks, deep learning)
+- Analytics and machine learning (e.g., OLAP, data mining, machine learning and AI, scalable analysis algorithms, algorithmic biases, event detection and tracking, understanding, and interpretability)

-- Information access and retrieval (e.g., web search, question answering and dialogue systems, retrieval models, query processing, personalization, recommender and filtering systems)
+- Information access and retrieval (e.g., facets and entities, web search, question answering, and dialogue systems, retrieval models, query processing, personalization, recommender and filtering systems)

-- Data presentation (e.g., visualization, summarization, readability, understandability, VR, speech input and output)
+- Data presentation (e.g., visualization, summarization, readability, understandability, transparency, VR, speech input and output)

-- Users and interfaces for information and data systems (e.g., user behaviour analysis, user interface design, personalization, interactive information retrieval, interactive analysis, spoken interfaces)
+- Users and interfaces for information and data systems (e.g., user behaviour analysis, user interface design, perception of biases, personalization, interactive information retrieval, interactive analysis, spoken interfaces)

-- Crowdsourcing (e.g. task assignment, worker reliability, optimisation, trustworthiness, best practices)
+- Crowdsourcing (e.g. task assignment, worker reliability, optimisation, trustworthiness, transparency, best practices)

 Full and Short Paper Abstract Submission Deadline: April 24, 2020